 3) Chaga mushroom tablets.
 The chaga mushroom tablets are an easy way to take chaga.

 4) Chaga mushroom powder is another way to take chaga.
 Just boil the powder and drink it or pour it into your unadulterated bath water.

 But I believe the best way to get the most benefit from chaga mushrooms is to drink the tea.

 To completely embrace the birch tree healing properties, I use only xylitol – a healthy sugar alternative made of birch tree and I drink birch juice/sap.

 Precautions for use of chaga

 There is little evidence of contraindications for using chaga, but one should be aware of taking chaga in conjunction with immune suppressing medicines, the effects of which chaga may negate (e.g. cyclosporin containing products, used after a transplant).
 Additionally, consuming chaga mushroom in combination with blood-thinning medications may magnify their effects.
 Chaga may also interact with diabetes medications, which may cause blood sugar levels to fall too low.
 The long-term use of chaga in people with damaged nervous system may result in hyperexcitability.
 Chaga is not recommended for use in the case of several intestinal diseases such as chronic colitis or dysentery.
 Chaga may magnify the effects of anticoagulant medications such as warfarin and aspirin.
 Chaga is contraindicated for patients who are using penicillin or glucose given intravenously.
-It is always best to consult your doctor first, especially if you have some chronic diseases or using specific medication (especially anticoagulant and hypoglycemic drugs).
+It is always best to consult your doctor first, especially if you have some chronic diseases, or are pregnent or using specific medication (especially anticoagulant and hypoglycemic drugs).